juliotorrest/enose_lstm/README.md

-# enose_lstm
-Improving the Detection of Explosives in a MOX Chemical Sensors Array with LSTM Networks
+# Improving the Detection of Explosives in a MOX Chemical Sensors Array with LSTM Networks

 Python implementation of the code used in the paper "Improving the Detection of Explosives in a MOX Chemical Sensors Array with LSTM Networks" [1], published in IEEE Sensors Journal.